A Landlord’s Guide To Completing And Filing A Tax Return

 You’ll have until midnight on the 31st October to submit the paper tax return to HMRC.
-If you prefer to do everything online, you’ll have until midnight on the 31st January 2021 to submit your online tax return.
+If you prefer to do everything online, you’ll have until midnight on the 31st January the following calendar year to submit your online tax return.
 This is also the deadline for paying any tax you owe and your first payment on account (advance payment towards your bill for the next tax year).

 Failure to send your Self Assessment tax return or pay your tax bill on time will usually result in a penalty.
 You can find out more about penalties here.

 CLAIM YOUR ALLOWABLE EXPENSES

 As with every other self-employed individual, there’s a list of business expenses you can claim as a landlord to reduce your tax bill.
 They include:

 - Running costs, including council tax, water rates and electricity bills

 - Accounting and management fees